 Again paradigmatic, this time for sci-fi action; many imitators, no equals.
-Politically ambiguous; the ultimate villain is still an evil mega-corporation, treating grunts as disposable pawns to acquire bio-weapons.
-Yet there’s also an arguable subtext of post-Nam, “no man left behind”, “nuke the entire site from orbit” Reaganesque revanchism (Cameron had written the similarly-themed Rambo II not long beforehand).
+James Cameron’s shameless populism is politically ambiguous; the ultimate villain is still an evil mega-corporation, treating grunts as disposable pawns to acquire bio-weapons; yet there’s also an arguable subtext of post-Nam, “no man left behind”, “nuke the entire site from orbit” Reaganesque revanchism (Cameronu had written the similarly-themed Rambo II not long beforehand).
 Technically flawless, in any case.

 Alien 3 (1992)

 Visually and conceptually bold, yet tonally leaden, lacking genuine scares.
-Some of the darker moves are also manipulative and unpleasant; casually kills beloved characters Newt and Hicks in the opening credits, shortly before a rape-threat against Ripley.
+Some of the darker moves are also crudely manipulative; casually kills beloved characters Newt and Hicks in the opening credits, shortly before a rape-threat against Ripley.
 Good cast representing “a bunch of lifers who found god at the ass-end of space”, with Charles S Dutton making a particularly strong impression as the black preacher.

 Alien Resurrection (1997)

 Underrated.
 An inventive, funny script by Joss Whedon.
-Jean-Pierre Jeunet’s direction isn’t quite right; he has no knack for action or horror, though he has a knack for Gothic surrealism which makes for some brilliant sequences.
-Ripley’s destruction of the other clones is cinematic gold.
+Jean-Pierre Jeunet’s direction is odd; he has no knack for action or horror, but he has a knack for Gothic surrealism which makes for some brilliant sequences.
+Ripley’s destruction of the other clones is gold.